-Pricing plans are based on the volume of rows and events synced per month.
+Plans are based on the volume of rows and events replicated per month.
 Each plan has a monthly allotment of replicated rows.

 Stitch counts the following as a ‘replicated row’:

-- A new row, or a never-before-replicated row synced through Stitch,
+- A new row, or a never-before-replicated row replicated through Stitch,

 - An updated row, or an existing row that’s been changed,

 - A sub-row created from de-nesting nested data structures, and

 - A copy of an existing row.
 For example: Rows in tables that are replicated fully during each replication job or rows replicated as a result of resetting Replication Keys.